A Biochemical Society Scientific Meeting

 Topics in this meeting may be invited to submit to our journal, Biochemical Society Transactions, or other publication published by Portland Press, the wholly-owned trading subsidiary of the Biochemical Society.

-Oral communication slots are available at this meeting.
-All attendees, particularly researchers in the early stages of their career, are invited to submit a poster abstract for consideration as an oral communication.
+The deadline for Oral communication abstracts is now closed for this meeting.
+All attendees, particularly researchers in the early stages of their career, are invited to submit a poster abstract for consideration.

 Student Bursaries are available for this meeting.